 PURPOSE AND SCOPE

-The long-term, fixed purpose of this investigation is to search for and monitor the spatial and temporal nature of nearfield displacement across active and potentially active faults.
-Thus, we document pre-, co- and post-seismic displacement and aseismic creep, if any, especially where seismographic, paleoseismic, and geomorphic evidence indicates current or recent fault activity.
+The long-term, fixed purpose of this investigation was to search for and monitor the spatial and temporal nature of nearfield displacement across active and potentially active faults.
+Thus, we documented pre-, co- and post-seismic displacement and aseismic creep, if any, especially where seismographic, paleoseismic, and geomorphic evidence indicated current or recent fault activity.
 The geodetic arrays range in length from 300 m to 7000 m and are intermediate in scale, therefore, between the regional geodetic surveys and point measurements by continually recording instruments such as creepmeters, tiltmeters, and strainmeters.

 The surveying array measurements yield data on the amount of surficial preseismic, coseismic and post-seismic horizontal displacement at a scale intermediate between that obtained by GPS and by existing USGS geodimeter networks and what might be gained from creepmeters or by study of offsett road stripes, tire tracks, stream gulches, and similar imprecise and ephemeral markers.
 Leveled alignment arrays give detailed information on the distribution of horizontal and vertical displacement, which, in turn, provides information on fault slip.
 This kind of information is needed to solve more basic problems such as the relation between individual faults and regional tectonic processes in southern California, as well as the physical processes that occur in the region of failure on a fault at the time of an earthquake (Wesson and Wallace, 1985).
 In the long run, the most reliable basis for earthquake prediction and hazard reduction will come from a thorough understanding of all these processes (Page et al, 1992).